UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 .. nextslide::

-The object is still there...python will only delete it if there are no references to it.
+The object is still there...Python will only delete it if there are no references to it.

 .. code-block:: ipython